emkinter/macos_security_cnssi/README.md

 ### 2. Manually curate duplicate rules

-Manually curate rules that are duplicates for cnssi-1253_high, cnssi-1253_moderate, and cnssi-1253_low.
-Most often you can identify them because they have high, moderate, or low in the rule name.
+Manually curate rules to eliminate duplicates for cnssi-1253_high, cnssi-1253_moderate, and cnssi-1253_low.
+You can often identify them because they have high, moderate, or low in the rule name.

 ### 3. Move build folder content (cnssi-1253_high, cnssi-1253_moderate, and cnssi-1253_low) from macos_security to macos_security_cnssi